gpestana/notes/talks/everyone_is_naked/README.md

 3. The why and wrap up

-This talk paints a startlingly negative picture about privacy of current P2P and decentralized networks.
-The question that I often ask myself is: given the current state of affairs and open challenges, why should we bother with P2P technology at all?
-Why don't we stick with centralized services instead?
-The more I ask this question, the clearer the reasons are: for the sake of scalability, protection against surveillance and online censorship, and because P2P systems are the only solution for online privacy.
-P2P and decentralized systems are still the best way to ensure that our privacy online is respected while ensuring that censorship does not creep up in our society, provided - and this is one of the main points of this talk - that the systems are designed and implemented with with privacy as a main goal.
+This talk shows some examples of how and why current P2P and decentralized services are vulnerable to privacy attacks.
+Given the current state of affairs, why should we bother with P2P technology at all?
+Why don't we stick with centralized and client-server architectures instead?
+Ironically, the answer is privacy (oh, and scalability, protection against surveillance and online censorship).
+Despite the current problems, P2P systems seem to be the only viable solution for online privacy where large companies and central authorities are not incentivize to harvest and use our private information for power grabbing and profit.
+Decentralized systems are our best chance to build services where our privacy online is respected provided - this being the main point of this talk - that P2P systems are designed and implemented with privacy in mind.

-Phillip Rogaway starts his seminal work called The Moral Character of Cryptographic Work with the following sentence: “Cryptography  rearranges
-power:  it  configures  who  can  do what, from what.
-This makes cryptography an inherently political tool, and it confers on the field an intrinsically moral dimension." (by all means go ahead and read it, Phillip Rogaway shows the importance .. that I could only dream to be capable of).
+Phillip Rogaway starts his seminal work on The Moral Character of Cryptographic Work [crypto-moral] stating that: “Cryptography  rearranges  power:  it configures  who  can  do what, from what.
+This makes cryptography an inherently political tool, and it confers on the field an intrinsically moral dimension."

-So, what do we, as researchers, system designers, developers and community need to ...?

-Be upfront about the privacy problems with your users;
-Privacy is context relevant.
-Provide alternatives for users to decide which privacy level they prefer to use for a given task.
-Make privacy the default.
+(by all means go ahead and read the paper if you haven't yet!).
+In the article, Phillip Rogaway eloquently justifies technology as a political tool, proceeding by showing why the research community should keep this in mind when deciding on what to research and how.
+Similarly, P2P and dweb researchers, system designers and developers must seriously take privacy into consideration if we want to deliver software that impacts positively the Internet and our society.
+We need to be upfront about the current privacy challenges with our users; We need to understand that context and metadata is relevant when it comes to privacy.
+We need to defines proper threat models early.
+We also need to make privacy as the default.
+But most importantly, we need to do the research and development on metadata resistant protocols, incentive design, privacy usability and to figure out what it takes for us to deliver on a private and secure decentralized web.

 References